mlc-ai/mlc-llm/docs/install/index.rst

 - LLVM >= 15
 - Git
 - (Optional) CUDA >= 11.8 (targeting NVIDIA GPUs)
+  - Check :ref:`software-dependencies-cuda` on how to install CUDA.
 - (Optional) Metal (targeting Apple GPUs such as M1 and M2)
 - (Optional) Vulkan (targeting NVIDIA, AMD, Intel and mobile GPUs)
+  - Check :ref:`software-dependencies-vulkan-sdk` on how to install Vulkan SDK.
 - (Optional) OpenCL (targeting NVIDIA, AMD, Intel and mobile GPUs)
+  - Check :ref:`software-dependencies-opencl-sdk` on how to install OpenCL.

 .. note::
     - To target NVIDIA GPUs, either CUDA or Vulkan is required (CUDA is recommended);